If you have pancreatic cancer, your medical team will discuss the best treatment for you based on the following factors:

 - your general health

-Surgery to remove the cancer, in combination with chemotherapy, and possibly radiotherapy, is generally the most effective treatment for early-stage pancreatic cancer.
+Surgery to remove the cancer, in combination with chemotherapy and possibly radiation therapy, is generally the most effective treatment for early pancreatic cancer.
+It is important to have the surgery done by a surgeon who specialises in pancreatic cancer.

 Learn more about: